mcthuesen/MobilePay-PoS-v10/docs/payment_flows.md

 The payment flow makes the payment ready for customer approval immediately upon creation.
 The sequence diagram below illustrates a sunshine scenario for a payment flow.

 The customer checks in on the PoS and receives information about the store on his device.
 Then, the client initiates a payment on the PoS which is immediately ready for approval and issued to the customer.
-The payment is now in the *IssuedToCustomer* state and will remain there until the customer accepts the payment and the payment amount has been reserved.
+The payment is now in the *IssuedToUser* state and will remain there until the customer accepts the payment and the payment amount has been reserved.
 At that point the payment will transition to the *Reserved* state.
 In this state, the payment can be cancelled or captured by the client resulting in the payment state transitioning to either the *Cancelled* or *Captured* state, respectively.

 [![](assets/images/ReservationFlow.png)](assets/images/ReservationFlow.png)

 It is also possible to initiate a payment on a PoS without an active check-in, as shown in the sequence diagram below.
 In this case the payment state starts out as *Initiated* and remains in that state until a customer is paired with the payment through a check-in.
-At that point the payment request is immediately issued to the customer and the state of the payment transitions to *IssuedToCustomer*.
+At that point the payment request is immediately issued to the customer and the state of the payment transitions to *IssuedToUser*.
 The rest of the flow proceeds in the same way as the scenario above.

 [![](assets/images/reservationflow-checkin-after-initiate.png)](assets/images/reservationflow-checkin-after-initiate.png)